 Ex.
 3:15 & Acts 7:32, Gen. 1:1 & Heb.
 11:3, Deut.
 33:27 & 1 Tim.1:17, Deut.
 6:4 & Mark 12:29, Exodus 3:14, Daniel 7:9, Lev.
 14:44 & 1 Peter 1:15-16, 1 John 4:8, Ps 34:8 & 100:5

 2. ADONAI has revealed Himself in the Scriptures; infallible, God inspired writings useful for teaching, rebuking, correcting and training in righteousness (2 Timothy 3:16).
 The Scriptures are broken down into the Torah, the Prophets, the Writings (Luke 24:44) & the New Testament.
 Restoration recognizes the traditional canon of the Tanakh and New Testament Scriptures.
-While the text itself remains the same, the Jewish people group and count 24 books of the Tanakh while Christianity counts 39 Old Testament books.
+While the text itself remains the same, the Jewish people count 24 books of the Tanakh while Christianity counts 39 Old Testament books.
 The Torah in the strictest definition, consists of the first five books written by Moses.
 The New Testament consists of the 27 recognized books: 4 Gospels, the Epistles of Paul and the other General letters.

 Non-canonical books like Enoch, the Gospel of Thomas and other similar titles are not sources for sound biblical teaching, doctrine or practice.